Coins of the pound sterling: Minting errors reaching circulation

 Coins with errors in the minting process that reach circulation are often seen as valuable items by coin collectors.

 In 1983, the Royal Mint mistakenly produced some two pence pieces with the old wording "New Pence" on the reverse (tails) side, when the design had been changed from 1982 to "Two Pence".

 In 2016, a batch of double-dated £1 coins was released into circulation.
-These coins had the main date on the obverse stating '2017', but the micro-engraving having '2016' on it. it is not known how many exist and are in circulation, but the amount is fewer than half a million.
+These coins had the main date on the obverse as '2016', but micro-engraving on the reverse dated as '2017'.
+It is not known how many exist and are in circulation, but the amount is fewer than half a million.

 In June 2009, the Royal Mint estimated that between 50,000 and 200,000 dateless 20 pence coins had entered circulation, the first undated British coin to enter circulation in more than 300 years.
 It resulted from the accidental combination of old and new face tooling in a production batch, creating what is known as a mule, following the 2008 redesign which moved the date from the reverse (tails) to the obverse (heads) side.